scalacenter/advisoryboard/proposals/014-production-ready-scalamacros.md

 Focus should be put on the following tasks:

 - Finalize support for macro annotations with coverage for class/trait/object/def definitions and modifiers.
-This does not include support for more complicated syntactic structures such as patterns or for-comprehensions.
 - Finish support for def macro materializers with full coverage for types.
 This includes support for the functionality provided by legacy whitebox macros-- specifically allowing def macros to inspect types at the macro callsite and return values of types not known before macro expansion.
 - Provide documentation for using the new macro system.
 This includes a migration guide from legacy macros, potentially with scalafix rewrites.